 Most of us take vitamins regularly.
 It is recommended even with a healthy portion of fruits and veggies.
 It is therefore only natural to wonder if our dogs need any.
 The answer is yes, our dogs need nutrients and vitamins as well as we do.
 Even with a balanced diet and raw feeding your pet might need a little extra especially around season’s changing.
-So we gathered up the 9 essential vitamins to include in your pup’s diet.
+So we gathered up the 9 essential vitamins and minerals for dogs.
 We also listed their health benefits, so you ca provide your pooch with the very best diet.

 We are all familiar with the essential vitamins we humans need.
 They are vitamins, A, B, C, D, E, K and some minerals such as calcium, potassium, magnesium and iron, to mention a few.
 Most of these are found in raw food and you can add them to your dog’s diet.
 Just remember, always do your research before you prepare homemade meals for your pet.
 If you give your pup ready prepped meals, or dry/wet dog food you’ll find that these contain the amount of nutrients needed.
 If, however you have your pet on a raw or home made diet, you can use this list to see if you provide them with all the necessary vitamins and minerals.
 I will recommend some really great multi vitamins and supplements too at the end of the article.
 So let’s dive in.